 Prior to joining Meredith Connell, Nicole worked at a large commercial law firm specialising in commercial, corporate and regulatory advice.
 She advised New Zealand companies on their obligations under the Commerce Act 1986 and the Fair Trading Act 1986.

-Nicole was named a Senior Scholar of the University of Auckland in 2012 and was first in Criminal Law Honours at the University in 2010.
-She has been published in the Auckland University Law Review.
+Nicole was named a Senior Scholar of the University of Auckland and has been published in the Auckland University Law Review.

 Acted in an appeal relating to whether an agent was guilty of misconduct in circumstances where an unconditional sale and purchase of a property did not settle, losing the purchasers their deposit.
 (Complaints Assessment Committee 2003 v Jhagroo)